Time to read: 7 min

 - Improved Supplier Relations: APQP’s emphasis on understanding and meeting customer requirements leverages the knowledge and expertise of suppliers.

-APQP consists of one pre-planning phase and five concurrent phases, or stages.
-The following sections describe them.
+The APQP process consists of one pre-planning phase and five concurrent phases, or stages.

-During product design and development, engineers review geometry, features, and tolerances.
-Then they create prototypes to test the product design.
+During product design and development, engineers review geometry, features, and tolerances and create prototypes to test the design.
 Tools like Design Failure Mode and Effects Analysis (DFMEA) can help identify potential issues.
 The outputs include detailed engineering drawings, material specifications, and a prototype control plan.

 This phase ensures the manufacturing process is well-defined, efficient, capable of meeting production demands, and manufacturable (i.e., DFM).
 Deliverables include Process Failure Mode and Effects Analysis (PFMEA), a risk management tool that helps organizations identify and evaluate potential failures in a process.